 - Tunnel vision, loss of peripheral vision

 If you’ve been diagnosed with high blood pressure, have a family history of the condition, or have lifestyle risk factors like obesity, smoking, high levels of stress or advanced age, make sure you to get comprehensive eye exams regularly.
-Our eye doctors at The Pacific Lasik & Cataract Surgery Center in Huntington Beach can provide early detection and treatment of eye problems and help you safeguard your vision.
+Our eye doctors at Pacific Eye Care in Huntington Beach can provide early detection and treatment of eye problems and help you safeguard your vision.

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.